-- 1. The projection of contribution rates is based on the assumption that there are no changes in demographic assumptions, no changes in benefit provisions, and no actuarial gains or losses other than gains or losses on the actuarial value of assets that result from recognizing currently deferred gains or losses on the market value of assets. - 2.
+- The projection of contribution rates is based on the assumption that there are no changes in demographic assumptions, no changes in benefit provisions, and no actuarial gains or losses other than gains or losses on the actuarial value of assets that result from recognizing currently deferred gains or losses on the market value of assets. - 2.
 In general, the Preliminary Employer Pension Rate equals the sum of the rates for the Employer Normal Cost and the Unfunded Liability; and the Final Employer Pension Rate is the greater of the Preliminary Pension Rate and any Pension Rate Floor or Collar stated in the Retirement Code.
 The Total Employer Rate is the sum of the Final Employer Pension Rate and the Employer Health Insurance Rate. - 3.
 For fiscal years ending on or before June 30, 2002, there was no floor specified in the Retirement Code, but the Final Employer Pension Rate could not be less than 0%, since money can only be removed from the trust for purposes allowed by the Retirement Code. - 4.
 Act 2002-38 amended the Retirement Code to place a permanent 1% floor on the Employer Pension Rate, but also provided that the Total Employer Rate for the year ending June 30, 2003 could not exceed 1.15%, resulting in a 0.18% Final Employer Pension Rate (the Total Employer Rate of 1.15% minus the 0.97% Employer Health Insurance Rate). - 5.
 Act 2003-40 amended the Retirement Code to increase the Employer Pension Rate Floor from 1% to 4%. - 6.
 Revised actuarial assumptions based on a five-year experience review ending June 30, 2005 were used to determine the contributions for the fiscal year ending June 30, 2007.
 Since the benefit changes under Act 2001-9 had not been in effect throughout the entire period covered by the study the Board decided, at its December 2005 meeting, to delay making any changes to the retirement rate assumptions until further data became available.
 The 5.72% Final Employer Pension Rate equals the 6.46% Total Employer Rate certified by the Board at that meeting, minus the 0.74% Employer Health Insurance Rate.
-The 5.67% Preliminary Employer Pension Rate equals the sum of the Employer Normal Cost and Unfunded Liability rates.
-The Normal Cost and Unfunded Liability rates were calculated by the actuary in January 2006, based on the package of assumptions adopted at the December 2005 meeting. - 7.
+The 5.67% Preliminary Employer Pension Rate equals the sum of the Employer Normal Cost and Unfunded Liability rates were calculated by the actuary in January 2006, based on the package of assumptions adopted at the December 2005 meeting. - 7.
 The Board at its January 2009 meeting adopted to reduce the interest rate from 8.50% to 8.25% for the June 30, 2008 valuation and to 8.00% thereafter. - 8.
 Act 2010-46 recertified the fiscal year ending June 30, 2011 pension rate from 7.58% to 5.00%. - 9.
-The Final Employer Pension rate is limited by the Act 2010-120 pension rate collar. - 10.
-Revised actuarial assumptions based on a five-year experience review ending June 30, 2010 were used to determine the contributions for the fiscal year ending June 30, 2013.
+The Final Employer Pension rate is limited by the Act 2010-120 pension rate collars for fiscal years 2012 through 2016. - 10.
+Revised actuarial assumptions based on a five-year experience review ending June 30, 2010 were used to determine the contributions for the fiscal year ending June 30, 2013 and thereafter, which includes an interest rate of 7.50%. - 11.
+Beginning fiscal year ending June 30, 2005, the appropriation payroll shown is estimated payroll used for valuation purposes, not actual appropriation payroll.
+Prior to fiscal year ending June 30, 2005, the appropriation payroll shown is the annualized salary.